rayalex/databricks-grafana-datasource/README.md

 # Grafana Databricks Observability Plugin

-A Grafana plugin for visualizing Databricks resources directly in your dashboards.
-Query and visualize information about job runs and pipelines from your Databricks workspace.
+A Grafana plugin for monitoring and visualizing Databricks Jobs, DLTs and Pipelines directly in your Grafana dashboards.

 ![screenshot](src/img/screenshot.jpg)